mozzius/topthorn-cms/src/pages/about/index.md

     text: >-
       In-between her sixth form studies, Zoe supports all aspects of life at Topthorn, including helping to judge and course build.
-She is also training her event horse Hugo, and is looking forward to evening in her gap year.
+She is also training her event horse Hugo, and is looking forward to eventing in her gap year.

       Instagram: @zoenewman.eventing